Are Offset Toilet Flanges Against Code? Understanding Building Regulations

 While offset flanges may seem like a temporary solution to a tricky installation, they are not worth the risk.
 By using a properly sized flange, homeowners can rest easy knowing their toilet is safely and securely installed, and they are not in violation of building codes.
 Always consult with a licensed plumber if unsure about the correct flange size or installation guidelines to ensure the best possible outcome and avoid any code violations.

-Further Reading: Best Disposable Toilet Brush: Keep Your Bathroom Clean and Germ-Free!
+Further Reading: Best Dog Toilet for Balcony: Keep Your Space Clean and Comfortable for Your Furry Friend!

 Leave a Comment